anna [dot] dysert [at] mcgill [dot] ca (Email)• 514 398-4475 x09878

 McGill library catalogues - Classic and WorldCat

-- An easy way to narrow down books to only history of medicine (i.e. eliminate contemporary medical literature from your search results) is by searching in the Osler Library subcatalogue:
+- An easy way to narrow down books to only history of medicine (i.e., to eliminate contemporary medical literature from your search results) is by searching the the Osler Library subcatalogue of McGill's Classic Catalogue:

 - Click the "Sub-catalogues" tab, then click "Osler Library of the History of Medicine" under the Libraries and Collections category

-- McGill's second catalogue (WorldCat) has a more up-to-date listing of electronic resources.
+- Use McGill WorldCat for an up-to-date listing of electronic resources.

 Other library catalogues